For the new Greenlight Grants, see throughout below—but especially "Grants" and "Greenlight Grants" below.

 What if I have a more immediate reporting need?

 If your inquiry clearly specifies the reason for the time-sensitivity, we would do our best to review it quickly enough to accommodate your story needs, while remaining fair to other reporters.
+Exceptions will prove particularly difficult in the case of Greenlight Grants.

 Does FIRE award grants?